dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Life isn't about waiting for the storm to pass, it's about learning how to dance in the rain.**
+**Life isn't about getting and having, it's about giving and being.**

-Vivian Greene
+Kevin Kruse